 There’s something comforting about the past, isn’t there?
 People use the internet to go analogue and purchase old clothes, old music, to look for archive images and movies.
-Netflix’s success with 80s nostalgia series ‘Stranger things’, entire accounts on Instagram with images of celebrities made in 80s, 90s and early 00s, engagement with the social media’s feature ‘on this day’, Deep Nostalgia service for family photos animation - this all is a proof of nostalgia being a trend that can be marketed.
+The success of Netflix's success with 80s nostalgia series ‘Stranger Things’, entire accounts on Instagram with images of celebrities made in the 80s, 90s and early 00s, engagement with the social media industry trends ‘on this day', and Deep Nostalgia service for family photos animation - this all is proof of nostalgia being a trend that can be marketed.
 No wonder millennials are called the most nostalgic generation ever.

 Connecting with positive memories and familiar things from the past prevents people from feeling bad about their current life.
 This is a good explanation for an already popular social media Dispo by David Dobrik.
-Originally called Disposable, the app is aimed to be an alternative to Instagram that lets you create and share photos that arise nostalgic feelings associated with using a disposable camera.
-This is showcased in the app’s design that is meant to imitate getting a photo developed before being able to view and share it.
+Originally known as Disposable, the app aims to be an Instagram alternative that allows you to create and share photos that evoke nostalgic feelings associated with using a disposable camera.
+This is showcased in the app’s design, which is meant to imitate getting a photo developed before being able to view and share it.
 Those who have already tried this beta version really adore its simplicity and the possibility of displaying more spontaneous images rather than the perfect instagramable ones.

 AR is also keeping up and helps to create highly interactive and engaging content.
 As an example, Instagram filters and ‘try on’ AR for better shopping experience.